-• Elementary (K-5): HCCS will offer a Spanish language program to enable students to become bilingual and bi-literate.
+- Elementary (K-5): HCCS will offer a Spanish language program to enable students to become bilingual and bi-literate.
 The curriculum will incorporate theoretical foundations of bilingual education and second-language acquisition to implement effective program model.
 The goal of HCCS is for students to leave our school bilingual and bi-literate in both Spanish and English.
 The process for achieving that goal, however, will require that the school develop the capacity to provide Spanish instruction in phases.
-Full implementation will be achieved by the end of year 4 of operation.
+Full implementation will be achieved by the end of year 4 of operation. - For draft implementation model, please see appendix I

-- For draft implementation model, please see appendix I - Oral language development will be the focus of the Spanish program in kindergarten, 1st and 2nd grades.
+- Oral language development will be the focus of the Spanish program in kindergarten, 1st and 2nd grades.
 Reading and writing in Spanish will be added in 3rd grade.
-Spanish as a Second Language (SSL) strategies will be used for those students who transfer to our school and are behind in their Spanish language development. - Secondary (6-12): Students will receive instruction in core subjects in English.
+Spanish as a Second Language (SSL) strategies will be used for those students who transfer to our school and are behind in their Spanish language development. - Secondary (6-8): Students will receive instruction in core subjects in English.
 The founders believe that all students can learn and can achieve high standards.
 The school is committed to providing the support necessary for diverse learners to participate in the HCCS educational program.
 While our program focuses on a rigorous curriculum, HCCS will modify, adapt and design instruction to meet the needs of individual students when appropriate. - HCCS will develop a rigorous secondary program designed to prepare students for success in post-secondary education and the workforce.
 The founders of HCCS believe that by beginning operations with a small, pilot secondary program of 100 students and expanding as each year's 5th graders move into secondary school, the school will be able to collect data and modify the program in order to effectively meet the needs of students and achieve the vision of HCCS.
-A draft secondary school program model is included in Appendix I. - Secondary students (grades 6-12) will engage in a challenging course of study that includes courses in all core content areas.
-By full implementation, HCCS expects students to complete six years of instruction in math beginning with pre-algebra in 7th grade; six years of instruction in laboratory science; six years of instruction in English/language arts and six years of instruction in social studies.
-In addition, students will complete requirements in humanities, health, speech, physical education and elective courses.
-HCCS will offer students the opportunity to take Latin in grades 6 through 12 and advanced Spanish classes including dual credit and/or AP Spanish. - It is the goal of the HCCS founders to develop a robust dual credit program for secondary students that will allow students to finish a substantial number of college credits prior to high school graduation.
+A draft secondary school program model is included in Appendix I. - It is the goal of the HCCS founders to develop a robust dual credit program for secondary students that will allow students to finish a substantial number of college credits prior to high school graduation.